8 Research-Backed Ways To Improve Marketing For Nonprofits

 This exercise recently worked for me, receiving a number of shares on Twitter, while exposing my site to a new audience.

-Facebook ads are almost too good to be true.
+Facebook advertising for nonprofits is almost too good to be true.

 Especially if your nonprofit has a small marketing budget.